Best Garden Pots of 2021

 The Cyclone 5" Self Watering Pot is, there's no other way to say it, fun.
-It comes in several pieces that you have to assemble and a fertilizer puck that needs to be soaked.
-It's fairly easy to put together, although the instructions could be more clear, and the fertilizer puck expands to just about all the extra soil you will need.
-Once everything is assembled, the self-watering feature helps keep even your neediest plants low maintenance.
-This pot also has a nice, clean, and simple aesthetic.
+It comes in several pieces that you have to assemble and includes a fertilizer puck.
+It's fairly easy to put together, and the fertilizer puck just needs to be soaked before you are ready to plant seeds or re-pot a succulent.
+The included fertilizer expands to just about all the extra soil you will need if you're repotting and you'll only need a handful of extra soil if your sewing seeds.
+Once everything is assembled, this pot has a nice, clean, and simple aesthetic, and the self-watering feature helps keep even your neediest plants low maintenance.

-We wish this pot were just a tad bit bigger.
-Although it is small and cute as it is, the size does limit what you might be able to plant.
+Although the pot was fairly easy to assemble, the instructions could have been more clear.
+The size of this product also leaves you wanting a little more.
+We wish this pot was just a tad bit bigger.
+Although it is small and cute, the size does limit what you might be able to plant.
 Smaller house plants fit well in the 1/2 gallon cube, but vegetables and garden plants may need a bigger pot.
 All in all, this planter is a great option if you need something low maintenance that looks great around your home.

 We were surprised by how much we liked the Homenote Plastic Planters.
 Instead of your normal run-of-the-mill plastic planters, they are sleek and stiff, with a mat finish.
 They are easy to use and come in four sizes, giving you variety.
-They also come with matching drainage plates so that if you do decide to take these guys inside, you can water your plants without watering anything else.
+They also come with matching drainage plates so that if you do decide to take these guys inside, you can water your plants without watering the window sill as well.

-There isn't a lot of negative things to say about the Homenote Plastic Planters aside from the available sizes.
-Although there are four different pots, the two largest pots are almost the same size.
+There aren't a lot of negative things to say about the Homenote Plastic Planters except, perhaps, we wish that the largest pot was just a little bit bigger.
+The three smaller size pots offer a perfect variety of all you need, from succulent pot to a perfectly sized pothos planter, however, the largest pot is almost the same size and the next size down.
 If the largest pot was just a little bit bigger, it would add a lot more versatility to the set.
-However, no matter the size, they are a great deal for four planters.
+However, no matter the size, this is a great deal for four great planters.

 Our team loved these planters.
 The Le Tauci Plant Pots are easy to use, elegant, and have an attached water dish at the bottom.
 They are ceramic with a smooth finish and even come with small mesh circles to keep the dirt from falling out of the hole at the bottom.
 Because of their bowl-like shape, they are incredibly easy to fill with any plant of your choice and could be used either outside or indoors.
 It is hard to find beautiful and simple ceramic planters, and this set offers three.